drivly/template.do/README.md

 ## Getting Started

-If you don't already have a browser extension to pretty-print JSON and make links clickable, start by installing that: <https://extensions.do>

-Then interactively use the API at: <https://templates.do/api>
+You can interact with the API in your browser at: <https://templates.do/api>

 ```json

 ```

+If you don't already have a browser extension to pretty-print JSON and make links clickable, start by installing that: <https://extensions.do>

 ## [Drivly Open](https://driv.ly/open) - [Accelerating Innovation through Open Source](https://blog.driv.ly/accelerating-innovation-through-open-source)